 In 2020, the world changed overnight.
 So, too, can your life situation.
 Make sure your financial plan still fits you.
 Did you just inherit some money?
 Or perhaps your job is less secure than it was last year.
-As your life changes, your investments and financial portfolio might need another review.6
+As your life changes, your investments and financial portfolio might need another review and alterations.6

 Your portfolio should reflect investment objectives that are appropriate for your current life stage.
 Your age, risk tolerance, tax status and time horizon, among other factors, are all important.
 Speak with a financial professional regarding your personal situation.

 Spend eligible flex dollars

 A healthcare flexible spending account (FSA) can save you money — as long as you spend the pre-tax dollars before the end of the year.
 Otherwise you run the risk of losing it (unless your employer offers a 2.5-month grace period or allows you to carry over $550 into the next year).9

-A tip for next year’s open enrollment period: If you, your spouse or your child is going to need medical services, you should consider contributing to your FSA at least the amount of your health insurance deductible.7
+A tip for next year’s open enrollment period: If you, your spouse or your child is going to need medical services, you should consider contributing to your FSA at least the amount of your health insurance deductible.

 Check in on your emergency savings account

 Remember that an unexpected emergency, such as a car repair or a medical expense, could set you back financially.
-To help ensure that doesn’t happen, build up your savings by automatically depositing some money from your paycheck to a dedicated savings account.8
+To help ensure that doesn’t happen, build up your savings by automatically depositing some money from your paycheck to a dedicated savings account.

 If you have kids, contribute to their college fund